Welcome to my music course!

 Make a donation: This course is free because I want music to be easily accessible to everyone, and I want to improve the lives of deaf people who might enjoy it.
 It has taken a lot of time and study to put together this course, and I am still working on adding new lessons.
 I have resisted the suggestion that I monetise my online offerings through advertising, because I am philosophically opposed to living in a world full of ads.
 If you want to support my mission to make music accessible to deaf people for free, I would really appreciate a donation.

-Many thanks to Gemma Horbury, a musician who checked every page of this course, made numerous suggestions and diagrams, and helped me to make it so much better!
+Many thanks to Gemma Horbury, a musician who checked Level One of this course, made numerous suggestions and diagrams, and helped me to make it so much better!
 Gemma has been a music educator for 25 years, working with communities all over Australia.
 She conducts and composes music for school, community and professional ensembles.
 She is now sharing music through online spaces.

 * While I write ‘Deaf’ for people who identify as members of the Deaf community, for this course I will write ‘deaf’ as it refers to anyone who has a hearing loss, regardless of whether or not they sign.
 For simplicity, I also include hard of hearing people when I use the term ‘deaf.’